 Related medical policies are -

-POLICYSurgical deactivation of trigger sites is considered investigational for the treatment of migraine headache.
+POLICYSurgical deactivation of trigger sites is considered investigational for the treatment of migraine and non-migraine headaches.

 POLICY GUIDELINESInternational Headache Society (IHS) Classification II Criteria

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY11/15/2012: Approved by Medical Policy Advisory Committee.

 10/22/2013: Policy revised to include migraine and non-migraine headaches.